navidcy/2D-Euler/README.md

 ## Installation

 First you need to [install Julia](https://julialang.org/downloads/).
+We suggest using Julia version 1.6 or later.

 Then clone the repository, e.g.,

 ```
 git clone https://github.com/navidcy/2D-Euler/.git